 Regardless of our fortunes with the elusive cat, there will of course be plenty of other wildlife to see during our spotlighting sessions.
 We will have many opportunities to look for primates and other mammals and birds during some daylight hours after resting from a night’s spotlighting.
 There will also be opportunities to look for Mountain Gorilla and Chimpanzee dependent on permit availability (not included in tour price).
-Our last full day will be spent looking for Uganda’s most iconic bird, the mighty Shoebill!
+This tour also includes 3 boat trips, one to see numerous mammals in QENP and another on Lake Mburo and of course our first full day will include a boat trip to look for Uganda’s most iconic bird, the mighty Shoebill!

 A mix of the best quality hotels available and good quality lodges.

 1 night Entebbe, 7 nights Kibale, 1 night Queen Elizabeth NP, 2 nights Bwindi Forest (Buhoma), 1 night Lake Mburo